Friday, May 27, 2016

 An unnamed wildflower

-If you walk south along the East River in Greenpoint, Brooklyn, you will see a field overgrown with wormwood.
-The small flowers bloom between the wormwood like a shy bloom.
-When the wind blows, they shake with them.
-When it rains, they blend in like shield against the rain.
+If you walk south along the East River in Greenpoint, Brooklyn, you will come across a wild field overgrown with mugwort.
+Between the coarse green stalks, tiny wildflowers are scattered here and there, looking shy.
+When the wind blows, they sway gently together with the weeds; when it rains, they nestle close to one another as if shielding each other from the drops.

 No comments: